 - Arrange the programmes for Royal Visits to organisations in the county.

 - Assist with Honours nominations, invitations etc on behalf of the Crown.

-- Present medals and awards on behalf of Her Majesty.
+- Present medals and awards on behalf of His Majesty.

-- Support the Armed Forces in Surrey at the command of Her Majesty or at the invitation of the Commander concerned.
+- Support the Armed Forces in Surrey at the command of His Majesty or at the invitation of the Commander concerned.